enosco/csv-to-iCal/output/readme.txt

-After running the program, a .ics file containing the calendar details should appear her
+After running the program, an .ics file containing the calendar details should appear here